yoonghan/yoonghan.github.io/README.md

 npm run backstop:approve // Approve the new website ok
 ```

+## Setting environments

+1. Install vercel Cli, with `npm i -g vercel`
+2. Pull all the environment into local with `vercel env pull .env.local`.
+This wil create an environment straight for testing.
+Incase, there are reset of environment to setup in Vercel, refer to .env file.

 ## Run Github workflows

 Project is tied closely with github.